ros2/ros2_documentation/source/Installation/Foxy/macOS-Install-Binary.rst

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-osx-binary>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-macOS-binary>`.

 Environment setup
 -----------------